-- (14) a. a different critic commented on [every portrait of $\operatorname{Rothko}k]m$ and wanted \lim_k to comment on it_m - b. a different critic commented on [every portrait of Rothko_k]m and wanted \lim{k} to comment on [every portrait of Rothko_k]m
+- (13) a. a different critic commented on [every portrait of Rothko_k]m and wanted \lim_k to comment on it_m - b. a different critic commented on [every portrait of Rothko_k]m and wanted \lim_k to comment on [every portrait of Rothko_k]m

 We can understand the (a) example as meaning that for every portrait of Rothko, a different critic commented on it and wanted Rothko to comment on this painting.
 If there was ATB from the resumptive position, we would (given that QR is not A-movement, cf. e.g. Johnson and Tomioka (1998), Fox (2002)) erroneously it turns out, expect a condition C violation as shown in red in (b).
+Furthermore, it is easy enough to construct examples with a pronoun in the second conjunct deeply embedded inside an island (here a possessive inside a reduced relative), making a movement analysis unavailable given the locality constraints on QR-ing quantifiers like every.